gluijk/suncalculations/README.md

 # suncalculations
-Simulating 2D Sun shadow casting in R
+Doing some calculations about the Sun's position in R